syncfusion-content/wpf-docs/wpf/Scheduler/ContextMenu-Commands.md

 ---
 layout: post
-title: Context Menu Commands in WPF  Scheduler Control | Syncfusion
+title: Context Menu and Commands in WPF  Scheduler Control | Syncfusion
 description: Learn about context menu support and its customization in Syncfusion WPF Scheduler (SfScheduler) control and more details.
 platform: wpf
 control: SfScheduler